From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Example meal

-This meal will be prepared in accordance with Hindu dietary laws.
-Beef, pork will not be served and ingredients will not contain alcohol.
-Mainly, boiled fish, chicken, mutton, seafood, rice, and fruits will be served.
+Non-vegetalian meal prepared according to Hindu customs and respecting Hindu dietary practices and beliefs.
+Beef and pork will not be served.
+Mainly, chicken, mutton, seafood, rice and fruits will be served.

 Example meal